Lust-Interactive/DantesCrestWiki/data/locations/mysteria.md

 #### Guild Hall
 Players can form guilds and work together to achieve common goals.
 All guilds in the game world are registered in Mysteria's Guild Hall.

+#### Frenemy Tower
+A notable location in Mysteria that seems to be on fire or under siege.
+It serves as a backdrop for the login scene and holds significance in the game's lore.

 #### Undernational Railway
 The Undernational Railway is one of the systems of transportation that connects Mysteria to other locations in Incartum.